ut-ras/robomaster_hardware/README.md

 To get the URL for this onboarding branch use the green `<> Code` button and copy the URL.

-To confirm you are done with onboarding, edit this markdown file on your computer after cloning this branch by adding your name below, and stage/commit/push the changes to this github repo:
+To confirm you are done with onboarding, clone this branch, edit this markdown file according to the directions below, and stage/commit/push the changes to this github repo:

+Type your name and GitHub username here:
+Morris Lin - MorrisYLin